-BRIEF SUMMARY: House Bill 4173 would amend the Traxler-McCauley-Law-Bowman Bingo Act to group provisions pertaining to chartable gaming other than millionaire parties, such as bingo and raffles, into a newly designated Article 1, make numerous technical revisions, and repeal several obsolete provisions of the act.
+BRIEF SUMMARY: House Bill 4173 amends the Traxler-McCauley-Law-Bowman Bingo Act to group provisions pertaining to chartable gaming other than millionaire parties, such as bingo and raffles, into a newly designated Article 1, make numerous technical revisions, and repeal several obsolete provisions of the act.

-The bill would also create a new Article 2 that would, among other things, contain provisions relating to millionaire parties, add definitions, rescind all current rules pertaining to millionaire parties and require new rules implementing Article 2 to be promulgated, place regulation of millionaire parties with the Michigan Gaming Control Board (MGCB), require fees and revenues collected by the MGCB pertaining to millionaire parties to be paid into the State Lottery Fund, and require annual reports to the governor and legislature about the operation of licensed millionaire parties.
-Many of the provisions of the bill are similar or identical to those contained in the emergency rules promulgated by the executive director of the MGCB in 2014.
+The bill also creates a new Article 2 that, among other things, contains provisions relating to millionaire parties, adds definitions, rescinds all current rules pertaining to millionaire parties and requires new rules implementing Article 2 to be promulgated, places regulation of millionaire parties with the Michigan Gaming Control Board (MGCB), requires fees and revenues collected by MGCB pertaining to millionaire parties to be paid into the State Lottery Fund, and requires annual reports to the governor and legislature about the operation of licensed millionaire parties.
+Many of the provisions of the bill are similar or identical to those contained in the emergency rules promulgated by the executive director of MGCB in 2014.